nvquynh29/aws-transit-gateway-workshop/README.md

 Head over to the live workshop and dive into the hands-on scenarios: [AWS Transit Gateway Workshop](https://nvquynh29.github.io/aws-transit-gateway-workshop)

 Let's unlock the potential of your cloud network with AWS Transit Gateway!

-Today I'm incredibly excited to share with you my very first AWS workshop: Unleash the Power of AWS Transit Gateway!

-This workshop empowers you to manage complex cloud networks with ease.
-Through hands-on labs, you'll gain the skills to confidently configure VPC connections across various scenarios.

-Ready to level up your AWS game?
-Head over to: Live Workshop Link  #AWS #CloudNetworking #Workshop